JustinHamerly/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 Author: Justin Hamerly

-Stack and Queue classes with built in methods utilizing a Node class and an Exception class.
+Stack, Queue and PseudoQueue classes with built in methods utilizing a Node class and an Exception class.
 Includes comprehensive tests for all methods.

 ## Challenge